 Students who have taken these or equivalent courses may replace them with history or religion courses from the relevant core list, pending approval of the DGS.

 * At least four of the above courses must be in the classical period and four in the modern.

-* The above courses must include at least 3 advanced Arabic seminars; these seminars may cover any aspect of Islamic Studies, but must include readings and research using primary Arabic sources.
+* Courses must include at least 4 advanced Arabic seminars; these seminars must include readings and research using primary Arabic sources.

-Students must also achieve proficiency in at least one other Islamic language at the intermediate level, demonstrated either by taking two years of language instruction in Georgetown University’s intensive language program or taking an exam at the equivalent level.
-The primary recommended languages are Turkish and Persian, both of which we currently offer.
-Depending on the research interests of the student, and after departmental approval, Turkish and Persian may be replaced by other relevant languages such as Urdu, Greek or Hebrew.
+Students majoring in Islamic Studies must also achieve reading proficiency in at least one other Islamicate language at the intermediate level, demonstrated by taking two years of language instruction in Georgetown University’s intensive language program or taking an exam at the equivalent level.
+The primary recommended languages are Turkish and Persian.
+Depending on research interests of the student, and after departmental approval, Greek, Hebrew, Syriac or Urdu may qualify as relevant Islamic languages.

-All language requirements must be completed before the students take their comprehensive exams.
+All language requirements must be completed before students take their comprehensive exams.